lioarce01/agentic-context-toolkit/docs/guides/offline-online-adaptation.md

 ## Online Adaptation Pipeline

 Online adaptation is designed for real-time usage.
-It loads the most relevant deltas for the incoming query, injects them into the generator prompt, and then decides whether to reflect based on `ACTConfig.reflection_sample_rate`.
+It loads the most relevant deltas for the incoming query, injects them into the generator prompt, and then decides whether to reflect based on `ACETConfig.reflection_sample_rate`.

 ```python
 result = await engine.run_online_adaptation(